 Official Language: The official language in Argentina is Spanish.

 WiFi Availability: When in Argentina, it should be easy to find free WiFi hotspots.
-You can also find that almost every restaurant or coffee shop offer free WiFi access to customers.
+You can also find that almost every restaurant or coffee shop offers free WiFi access to customers.

 Driving: In Argentina, you must drive on the right side of the road.
 International Driver’s License Accepted?
 Foreign drivers in Argentina can use their foreign driver’s license and it is valid for up to one year.
 However, you will still need to carry international driver’s license issued by your home country.